-You are strongly advised to study Statistical Methods in Veterinary Epidemiology [VPM012] before taking Advanced Statistical Methods in Veterinary Epidemiology [VPM013].
+You must have passed Statistical Methods in Veterinary Epidemiology [VPM012] before taking Advanced Statistical Methods in Veterinary Epidemiology [VPM013].

 To study Advanced Statistical Methods in Veterinary Epidemiology [VPM013] you need access to ArcGIS software (version 8 or higher).
 The cost of the software is not included in the course fees.
+Contact the Course Administrator at DLP@rvc.ac.uk for details of how to purchase ArcGIS software.